Grammar Based Speaker Role Identification for Air Traffic Control Speech Recognition: Datasets

 \subsubsection{Data pre-processing}

 Figure \ref{fig:osn_vhf_data} shows the pipeline used for preparing the VHF database.
 First, a seed ASR system is used to produce the transcripts for the 377 hours of collected data.
-The seed model is a `hybrid' speech-to-text recognizer based on Kaldi~\cite{povey2011kaldi} trained with LF-MMI~\cite{povey2016purely}.
-The neural network has six convolutional layers followed by nine Factorized Time-Delay Neural Network (TDNN-F)~\cite{povey2018semi}.
+The seed model is a `hybrid' speech-to-text recognizer based on Kaldi~\cite{povey2011kaldi} trained with the LF-MMI cost function~\cite{povey2016purely} (see Section~\ref{sec:related-work-asr}).
+The neural network follows a {\tt cnn-tdnn} topology.
+It has six \texttt{convolutional-layers} followed by nine layers of Factorized Time-Delay Neural Network (\texttt{TDNN-F})~\cite{povey2018semi}.

-A list of callsigns retrieved from OSN is in ICAO format.
-The ICAO format is composed of three characters airline code (e.g. \textit{TVS}) followed by the callsign number which consists of digits and an additional character combination, e.g. \textit{TVS84J}.
-In order to use this prior knowledge, this format is transformed into its ``expanded version''.
+A list of callsigns is retrieved from OSN in ICAO format.
+Callsigns in ICAO format are composed of three characters airline code, e.g., \textit{TVS}, followed by a flight number which can consist of digits or letters, e.g., \textit{TVS84J}.
+In order to use this prior knowledge in the ASR, we first verbalize the ICAO callsigns, i.e., transform to the ``expanded representation''.
 Several variants exist for a given callsign.
-As illustrated in Figure~\ref{fig:osn_vhf_data}, the callsign TVS84J can be pronounced as "skytravel eight four juliett" or instead each letter can be spelt out "tango victor sierra eight four juliett".

-Then, an ensemble of callsigns with its variants are created.
-Finally, string matching of this expanded callsign list is applied to the automatic transcripts.
-The utterances in which one of the callsigns is found are stored.
+As illustrated in Figure~\ref{fig:osn_vhf_data}, the callsign TVS84J can be pronounced as ``\dashuline{skytravel eight four juliett}" or instead each letter can be spelled out as ``\dashuline{tango victor sierra eight four juliett}".
+For more information about these rules, see~\cite{kocour2021automatic}.
+Then, an expanded list of callsigns with its variants is created.
+Finally, string matching of this expanded callsign list is applied to the transcripts generated by the ABSR system.
+The utterances in which one of the callsigns is found are stored, while the rest are discarded.
 This pre-processing reduced the data from 377 hours to 66 hours.

-\subsection{Related ATC datasets available for training}
+\subsection{Related ATC Datasets Available for Training}